Touhou Project: Windows games

 The twentieth game in the series, which was announced on April 12, 2025.
 The trial version released May 5, 2025, at Reitaisai 22.
 It released on August 17, 2025.
+Includes "Incident Stones", a new mechanic allowing the player to unlock, equip and mix items that affect both gameplay and the story's dialogue.

 Gameplay

 The in-game interface of Perfect Cherry Blossom: